Rush-Copley Vein Care Clinic

 Who should not be treated?

 Patients should wait at least three months after pregnancy or major surgery before being treated for vein disease.
-Persons with deep vein thrombosis or incompetence, and patients who cannot ambulate for other reasons are not good candidates for treatment.
+Persons with deep vein thrombosis and patients who cannot ambulate for other reasons are not good candidates for treatment.

 If the vein is closed by the treatment, where does the blood go?

 Because there are many veins in the leg, the blood that would have flowed through the closed vein simply flows through other healthy veins after the procedure.
 The loss of the diseased vein is not a problem for the circulatory system.